trgill/snapm/README.md

   -h, --help            show this help message and exit

 # snapm snapset create --help
-usage: snapm snapset create [-h] SNAPSET_NAME MOUNT_POINT [MOUNT_POINT ...]
+usage: snapm snapset create [-h] [-b] [-r] SNAPSET_NAME MOUNT_POINT [MOUNT_POINT ...]

 positional arguments:
   SNAPSET_NAME    The name of the snapshot set to create MOUNT_POINT     A list of mount points to include in this snapshot set

 options:
   -h, --help      show this help message and exit
+  -b, --bootable  Create a boot entry for this snapshot set -r, --rollback  Create a rollback boot entry for this snapshot set
 ```

 ## Documentation